qaware/protocurl/README.md

 * **Quality of Life Improvments**: Avoid explicitly specifying the file via `-f` and instead search the message types from `-i` and `-o`.
 Additionally, it should be sufficient to only use the name of the message type instead of the full path, whenever the message type is unique.
-* **Interative input for the user**: For first time users, it might be better for them to simply start with a command like `protocurl -u URL` and then be prompted for the input arguments.
+* **Interactive input for the user**: For first time users, it might be better for them to simply start with a command like `protocurl -u URL` and then be prompted for the input arguments.
 This way, it's easier for the user to run it and to get help on each command.
 In the final step, the CLI could produce an output, where the final command can be as the full version.(